enterstudio/docs-quickstart/CONTRIBUTING.md

 if the name changes.

 1. Copy the code for an existing product card.
-2. Paste the code in the category and location desired.
+2. Paste the code in the appropriate category and location.
-3. Update the title, card color, H4 anchor id (``<h4 id="doc-cloud-servers-legacy"``),
+3. Update the title, card color, H4 anchor ID (``<h4 id="doc-cloud-servers-legacy"``),
    and the list items as needed.

-**Note:** The *anchor id* enables bookmark links to a specific product menu, for example to link directly to the Rackspace Private Cloud docs, append the anchor id ``docs-private-cloud`` to the landing page URL ``https://developer.rackspace.com/docs#docs-private-cloud``.
-Make sure that the anchor id for the new product is unique.
+**Note:** The *anchor ID* enables bookmark links to a specific product menu.
+For example, to link directly to the Rackspace Private Cloud docs, you append the anchor ID ``docs-private-cloud`` to the landing page URL ``https://developer.rackspace.com/docs#docs-private-cloud``.
+Ensure that the anchor ID for the new product is unique.

 ### Delete a category or product

-Delete the html section or product card that you don't need.
+Delete the HTML section or product card that you don't need.

 ### Commit your changes